Religious Education Department Information

 In the current climate of religious confusion and tension in the world we at John Smeaton Academy aim as a department to reflect the reality of what is happening in a world of diverse beliefs and values.
 We also contribute actively to pupils’ Spiritual, Moral, Social and Cultural development.

-Students at John Smeaton Academy study Religious Education as a compulsory subject in year 7 and 8.
-They then have the option to select the subject in year 9 as a pre-option and again at GCSE Level in year 10 or 11.
+Students at John Smeaton Academy study Religious Education as a compulsory subject in year 7, 8 and 9.

 Students are encouraged to explore their own beliefs and those of others, both religious and non-religious.
 As well as developing social and literacy skills, we aim to foster an attitude of respect and understanding for those around us, both in school and in the community.
 Our teaching style is centred on students being creative, reflective, and respectful.
 We place a huge emphasis on enjoying finding out about the variety of beliefs and values in Britain today.

-In Year 7 students sit a baseline assessment to assess the knowledge brought with them from primary school.
-Throughout Year 7 we study the topics of ‘What is R.E?’, ‘Why do some people believe in God?’ and ‘Why do we need laws and rules?’
-Students are encouraged to discuss their beliefs and values but also to respect diversity and to understand the meaning of tolerance.
+Throughout Year 7 we study the topics of the six main religions and their beliefs and religion and the environment.
+Students are encouraged to discuss their beliefs and values whilst also learning to respect diversity and to understand the meaning of tolerance.